 There are three main groups of people who will find the Retirement Sum Scheme still relevant to them today.

-The first group are those who were already making withdrawals on their Retirement Sum Scheme in 2009 before CPF LIFE was introduced.
-Of course, when CPF LIFE was launched, they had the option to switch to the new scheme.
+As mentioned, the first group includes seniors who were already receiving payouts from the Retirement Sum Scheme before CPF LIFE was introduced in 2009.
+When CPF LIFE was launched, they had the option to switch to the new scheme.
 Those who didn’t are still on the Retirement Sum Scheme today.
+These members can still decide to switch to CPF LIFE at any time before they turn 80.

-The second group of people are those who were born before 1958, but had not yet begun their Retirement Sum Scheme withdrawals.
+The second group of people are those who were born before 1958, but have not yet begun their Retirement Sum Scheme withdrawals.
 This is because CPF LIFE was launched with an auto-inclusion criteria that required only those born in 1958 or after to mandatorily join the CPF LIFE scheme, if they are able to.
-This second group of people who were born before 1958 can choose to remain on the Retirement Sum Scheme or switch over to CPF LIFE.
+This second group of people who were born before 1958 (and turn 65 this year) can choose to remain on the Retirement Sum Scheme or switch over to CPF LIFE.

 The third group is those who fail to meet the CPF LIFE auto-inclusion criteria as stated on the CPF website:

-– Have at least $60,000 in your Retirement Account six months before you reach your payout eligibility age (PEA)
+– Have at least $60,000 in your Retirement Account when you start your monthly payouts

-Those most likely to be unable to meet the auto-inclusion criteria for CPF LIFE would include housewives and those unable to work, as well as self-employed and business owners in certain instances.
-Do note that while these groups of people will not automatically be on CPF LIFE, they still retain the option of joining CPF LIFE if they want to.
+Those most likely to be unable to meet the auto-inclusion criteria for CPF LIFE would include housewives and those unable to work, as well as freelancers, self-employed and business owners in certain instances.
+In the coming decades, Platform Workers will not fall through this gap anymore, as mandatory CPF contributions have to be made by Platform Companies.
+Do note that while certain groups of people will not automatically be on CPF LIFE, they still retain the option of joining CPF LIFE if they want to.

 Before going into the differences between CPF LIFE and the Retirement Sum Scheme, let’s first understand how they are similar.